alice-viola/ThreadPool/README.md

 task must be executed, and return only when the entire task is finished.
 The tasks inserted with this method have the max priority, and are inserted in the front of the queue [That is a std::deque, indeed].
-Furthermore, the mutex that controls the queue access is acquired only one, than all tasks are inserted in the queue; this saves the lock/unlock time.
+Furthermore, the mutex that controls the queue access is acquired only once, than all tasks are inserted in the queue; this saves the lock/unlock time.
 ```C++
 auto vec = std::vector<int>(600);